cheomanigua/godotdoc/content/docs/installation.md

     2. Move to the new panel with `Ctrl` + `w` + `w`
     3. In Godot, double click on the new gdscript
     4. You can repeat this process splitting further the NeoVim screen.
+    5. When switching panels on NeoVim, be sure to click on the corresponding gdscript in Godot.
+Otherwise, the changes will not sync.
 - When you close the instance/tab in NeoVim, a log message will appear in Godot: `[LSP] Disconnected`

 ## 5. Key bindings